Opt-Coders/OCEAN-route-optimization/README.md

 ## Running the Application

-To run the application, navigate to the project directory and execute the following command in the terminal:
+To run the application, navigate to the streamlit directory and execute the following command in the terminal:
 ```python
 streamlit run app.py
 ```
 This will open the application in your default web browser.

 ## Features

 - **Data Loading:** Ability to load and process data from various sources.